Counseling for Liberation

 lukasz-szmigiel-luuqqNXyBZk-unsplash.jpg

-• Black, indigenous, or people of color
+• Black, Indigenous, and people of color

 • People with mixed racial/cultural roots